cliumay9/mentor_mentee_matching/README.md

     A dropout layer is added.

-  3) Keras-kopt-3MCNe4-final.ipynb
+  3) Keras-kopt-3MCNet4-final.ipynb
   From last notebook, we learned that having 2 variables are not enough.
 Because the mentor/mentee's past history and their interaction play significant roles.
 However, we don't want to create a huge lookup table so we add in some dropout layers and some regulizers to avoid overfitting.
   Our 3MCNet4(3MC Kopt tuned neural network with 4 variables) doesn't have a better MSE than XGBoost.
 3MCNet perform close to perfection on non-outliers.
 3MCNet4 wasn't optimized to reduce the MSE, instead it was attempting to reduce the huber_loss.
+It turns out that our 3MCNet4 performs better than XGBoost in term of getting correct prediction while being robust against outliers.

     $$L(y-\hat{y}) = \begin{cases} \frac{1}{2}(y-\hat{y})^2 & if &| y-\hat{y} | \leq \delta \\
                                \delta |y-\hat{y}| -\frac{1}{2} \delta^2 & o.w. \\